baking-bad/tzkt/Tzkt.Api/Swagger/TypescriptSdk.md

-TzKT API is accompanied by a Typescript SDK you can use both on the client side and on the backend.
+MvKT API is accompanied by a Typescript SDK you can use both on the client side and on the backend.
 It offers fully typed response models and a convenient query builder with autocompletion.
 Also it is designed to support tree-shaking and to introduce a minimal overhead to the bundle size.

 Check out the following resources: